retrosight/rest/json-home/draft-owen-json-home-02.md

 ##<a name="resource-objects"></a>4.
 Resource Objects

-> Owen: It does not seem like a direct link will automatically imply exactly one resource, if for no other reason than from a data perspective, a resource can be an array of multiple resources.
+> Owen: It does not seem like a direct link will automatically imply exactly one resource, if for no other reason than from a data perspective, a resource can be an array of multiple resources / representations.
 An example following the POST to /widgets is a GET from /widgets which returns an array of widgets, each one of which can be referenced as a separate resource.
 Likewise, a templated link may not imply multiple resources.
-In summary, the RFC should remain agnostic to the definition of a resource, but simply explain how to get to resources for a given relation.
+In summary, the RFC should remain agnostic to the definition of a resource, but simply explain how to get to resources for a given link relation.

 A Resource Object links to resources of the defined type using one of two mechanisms; either a direct link (in which case there is exactly one resource of that relation type associated with the API), or a templated link, in which case there are zero to many such resources.